rockycookie/cisco-certs/note/Device/Hardware/Devices.md

 ## Bridge

-### A bridge segmentsthe LAN into separate collision domains
+### A bridge segments the LAN into separate collision domains
 Note, a bridge usually connects two LAN segments, but could connect more. <br/>
 The following topology has 5 collision domains, same as switches.